testerpester2/xrizer/README.md

 # Contributing

 All contributions welcome.
+- If you're opening a bug and asked for a log, the log is located at `$XDG_STATE_HOME/xrizer/xrizer.txt`, or `$HOME/.local/state/xrizer/xrizer.txt` if `$XDG_STATE_HOME` is not set.
-If submitting pull requests, please consider writing a test if possible - OpenVR is a large API surface and games are fickle, so ensuring things are well tested prevents future unintentional breakage.
+- If submitting pull requests, please consider writing a test if possible - OpenVR is a large API surface and games are fickle, so ensuring things are well tested prevents future unintentional breakage.

 # See also